MicrosoftDocs/win32/desktop-src/WmiSdk/chstringarray--operator-brackets.md

 ---
-Description: These subscript operators set or get the element at the specified index.
+description: These subscript operators set or get the element at the specified index.
 These operators are a convenient substitute for the SetAt and GetAt methods. ms.assetid: 93b10bef-908e-4c5e-aac3-b13051b2e7c9 ms.tgt_platform: multiple
 title: CHStringArray::operator [ ] (ChStrArr.h)